 Storage is needed for the other two functions, but its main purpose differs from them.
 With backup, the emphasis is on the security of documents as well as the automation of the process.
 Backup should be handled fully automatically and can be set by the user.

-Sync can then be seen as the main way in which the cloud creates a collaborative environment.
+Cloud sync can then be seen as the main way in which the cloud creates a collaborative environment.
 It’s the main way in which you can make changes to documents on the cloud and share them with other users.

 A quality cloud services provider should offer you access to cloud storage as well as cloud backup and cloud sync.
 That ensures you’re making the most of your access to the cloud and creates the best remote working environment for businesses.